CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-profiles.md

 ## PHP example

 The following script demonstrates how to use this method.
-Because we use the CopernicaRestApi class, you don’t have to worry about escaping special characters in the URL; it is done automatically.

 ```php
 // dependencies